scanning fingerprint on biometric door lock

 Fingerprint scanners are a type of biometric door lock

 Facial scanners are extremely similar to fingerprint door locks, though they’re a little less common.
+Currently, the technology is continuing to be optimized by AI.
 They work by analyzing the unique shape of a user’s face.

 Low lighting can affect their accuracy, so this is an important factor to consider when installing them in your building.